hazemessam/automation-scripts/gitstart/README.md

 ## [gitstart.py](gitstart.py)
+Python script automates the process of:
+- Creating a remote GitHub repo.
+- Initializing a local repo.
-Automate the process of creating a remote GitHub repo and initializing a local repo and pushing its files to the remote repo all with one command.
+- Connecting the local repo to the remote repo.
+- Pushing the init commit to the remote repo.

 ### Requirements:
 -   Install `PyGithub` package.